ksator/junos-verifications-automation-with-jsnapy/README.md

 ansible -m debug -a "var=hostvars['hostname']" localhost
 ```
 #### Requirements on your server:
-Install ansible and the python library junos-eznc on the Ansible server.
+Install ansible and the python libraries junos-eznc and jxmlease.

 #### Requirements on the Junos devices:
 Connect the 3 junos devices in a triangle topology.